Each year millions of dollars in taxpayers' money is lost due to fraud against health and welfare services and payments.

 Call the Australian Government Services Fraud Tip-off Line on 131 524.

 You can also report fraud directly relating to Medicare, Centrelink or Child Support.

 Medicare fraud includes, but is not limited to:

 - making Medicare claims for services that were not provided

 - making PBS claims for medicines that were not provided

 - swapping PBS prescription medicines for other pharmacy items or goods

-To report suspected fraud, call 131 524 or fill out the online Medicare reporting fraud form.
+To report suspected fraud, call 131 524 or fill out the form Reporting suspected fraud (1980).

 Suspected Diagnostic Imaging (DI) or pathology prohibited practice

 You should report fraud if you are a requestor or provider of DI or pathology services and you have knowledge of prohibited conduct.